algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 #### Overview

-The path calculation system is the core functionality of the project, leveraging the A* algorithm to compute the quickest path between two landmarks.
-A* is chosen for its balance of performance and accuracy, with a heuristic-driven approach that ensures compliance with the 10% approximation rule.
+The path calculation system implements the A\* algorithm to compute the quickest path between two landmarks.
+This approach ensures compliance with the system’s accuracy and performance goals.

 #### Workflow